Dushyantgoswami/docs/docs/validators/full-node/run-a-node.md

 hide_table_of_contents: true
 ---

-The following section explains how to run a full node of the dymension hub.
+#### The following section explains how to run a Full node of the Dymension Hub.

 ## Step 1: Install Go